-This article will explain everything you need to know about when and how to stop taking metformin if it’s no longer working.
+This article will explain everything you need to know about when and how to stop taking metformin if it’s no longer working or if you are experiencing side effects.

 Why would you want to stop taking metformin?

 Metformin is extremely popular, generally safe, affordable, and widely accessible in the United States.
-People who take metformin for improved blood sugar levels (and modest weight management) seem to find it effective, with short-term and minimal side effects.
+People who take metformin for improved blood sugar levels (and modest weight management) generally find it effective, with short-term and minimal side effects.

-Metformin is most commonly used by people with type 2 diabetes and prediabetes, and it is sometimes prescribed “off-label” for those experiencing insulin resistance or for weight management.
+Metformin is most commonly used by people with type 2 diabetes and prediabetes, and it is sometimes prescribed “off-label” for those experiencing insulin resistance (a condition in which the body does not use insulin efficiently) or for weight management.

 However, there are some reasons why people who are on metformin may wish to stop taking it.